Slavery in the Ottoman Empire: Slaves in the Imperial Harem

 The concubines were guarded by enslaved eunuchs, often from pagan Africa.
 The eunuchs were headed by the Kizlar Agha ("agha of the [slave] girls").
 While some interpretation of Islamic law forbade the emasculation of a man, Ethiopian Christians had no such compunctions; thus, they enslaved members of territories to the south and sold the resulting eunuchs to the Ottoman Porte.
-The Coptic Orthodox Church participated extensively in the slave trade of eunuchs.
-Coptic priests sliced the penis and testicles off boys around the age of eight in a castration operation.
+Henry G. Spooner claimed that Coptic priests at Abou Gerbe monastery in Upper Egypt participated extensively in the slave trade of eunuchs.
+Spooner stated that the Coptic priests sliced the penis and testicles off boys around the age of eight in a castration operation.

 The eunuch boys were then sold in the Ottoman Empire.
-The majority of Ottoman eunuchs endured castration at the hands of the Copts at Abou Gerbe monastery on Mount Ghebel Eter.
+According to Spooner, the majority of Ottoman eunuchs endured castration at the hands of the Copts at Abou Gerbe monastery.
 Boys were captured from the African Great Lakes region and other areas in Sudan like Darfur and Kordofan, enslaved, then sold to customers in Egypt.

 While the majority of eunuchs came from Africa, most white eunuchs were selected from the devshirme, Christian boys recruited from the Ottoman Balkans and Anatolian Greeks.
 Differently from the black eunuchs, who were castrated in their place of origin, they were castrated at the palace.
 A number of eunuchs of devshirme origin went on to hold important positions in the Ottoman military and the government, such as grand viziers Hadım Ali Pasha, Sinan Borovinić, and Hadım Hasan Pasha.